imitelis/Full_Stack_Open_Exercises/part2/README.md

 ### 2.16: Phonebook, step11

-Use the [improved error message](https://fullstackopen.com/en/part2/adding_styles_to_react_app#improved-error-message) example from part 2 as a guide to show a notification that lasts for a few seconds after a successful operation is executed (a person is added or a number is changed):
+Use the [improved error message](https://fullstackopen.com/en/part2/adding_styles_to_react_app#improved-error-message) example from Part 2 as a guide to show a notification that lasts for a few seconds after a successful operation is executed (a person is added or a number is changed):

 ![plot](./exercises-media/27e.png)